Improperly Placed Firearms

 - The box art for Wolfenstein 3D depicts Nazis using M16s, that fire while falling through air, no less.
 The box art for its Spear of Destiny expansion features the hero smashing open the glass case of said spear with a Kalashnikov.

 - Return to Castle Wolfenstein has the female Nazi Elite Mooks all wielding British Sten guns.
-Whether this is acceptable is up for debate, since the Germans did make their own copies of the Sten near the end of the war.
+Whether this is acceptable is up for debate, since the Germans did make their own copies of the Sten near the end of the war, but the majority of them were visibly different from the original and meant for the Volkssturm.

 - Modern Warfare 2:

 - What's funny to note about Modern Warfare 2 is that only one of the weapons the Russians use makes sense.
 This is the Dragunov SVD - and even then, it's still in its original, older wooden-furniture version, rather than the synthetic SVD-M that modern Russian forces actually use.
 The RPG-7 makes some sense, but even that is not the favored rocket launcher anymore, nor has it been for quite a while.
 Most of the other guns used by the game's Russian forces aren't even Russian - for example, the Israeli TAR-21, the French FAMAS, or the Austrian Steyr AUG.
-The other ones that are Russian, such as the RPD and AK-47, have been replaced in military use already.
-Still others, like the Amsel Striker, AA-12, and KRISS Vector, have not been put into production.
+The other ones that are Russian, such as the RPD and AK-47, have long since been replaced in military use.
+Still others, like the Amsel Striker, AA-12, and KRISS Vector, had not even been put into production at the time of release.

-- Then again, all these new weapons are possibly justifiable-by this point, Russia has a new government, so it's possible they decided to revamp their military arsenal.
+- Then again, all these new weapons are possibly justifiable — by this point, Russia has a new government, so it's possible they decided to revamp their military arsenal.
+And since evidence in-game points to them having been looking for an excuse to attack America, switching over to an arsenal using the same ammo as theirs makes some sense.

 - There's also the “G18,” which is a modified Glock 17 standing in for the full-auto Glock 18.
 As mentioned at the top of the page, this is a common occurrence in films; why they would do that in a video game where they can model whatever gun they want (such as dual sawed-down Model 1887 shotguns being flip-cocked after every shot), is anybody's guessnote .
-Additionally, the Beretta 93R machine pistol is actually a 92SB with the skeleton stock and forward grip of a 93R added on.
+Additionally, the Beretta 93R machine pistol is actually a 92SB (the same gun standing in for the M9 here and in CoD4) with the skeleton stock and forward grip of a 93R added on.

-- Modern Warfare 3 adds a Russian belt-fed machine gun that's actually in use by modern Russian forces, but otherwise goes all-out with this trope: the new Russian sidearm is the never-produced MP412 REX, African militia favor a conceptual Peruvian assault rifle, and multiplayer allows the use of both a Chinese assault rifle and a Japanese machine pistol, despite neither the PLA nor the JSDF being present anywhere in the game.
+- Modern Warfare 3 adds a Russian belt-fed machine gun that's actually in use by modern Russian forces, but otherwise goes all-out with this trope: the new Russian military sidearm is the never-produced MP412 REX, FSO agents use the US Government model of the Five-Seven, African militia favor a conceptual Peruvian assault rifle, a flashback to Zakhaev's assassination attempt now includes a few Remington RSASS rifles that weren't there the first time around, and multiplayer allows the use of both a Chinese assault rifle and a Japanese machine pistol, despite neither the PLA nor the JSDF being present anywhere in the game.note

 - Taken to an extreme in Call of Duty: Black Ops which features several anachronistic faults in regards to firearms shown in the game.
 The FN FAL in particular - commonly known as the "Right Arm of the Free World" for its use by many Western-aligned nations - is only used, of all people, by the Vietcong and Cuban soldiers in single player.
 To the developers' credit, the second example is slightly justified, since the specific model of the FAL seen in the game was part of a shipment of about 500 of these firearms, all delivered to the Cuban police.
 But other parts of the game return to playing this trope straight, since it's never explained why every other Soviet-aligned military present in the game uses the FAL as well.
 Also, the Soviet special forces seen in the 1968 Kowloon mission use the SPAS-12 shotgun – a firearm model from Italy which was introduced in 1982.
-Bizarrely, the KS-23 pump-action shotgun also makes an appearance in Soviet hands during several other levels.
-While it is at least an actual Russian model, it was not designed until the 1970s.
+Several campaign levels also feature the KS-23 shotgun, a 23mm riot gun that while at least actually being a Russian model (despite it like the FAL appearing primarily in Cuban and Vietcong hands) was not designed until 1971.
 Somewhere, a firearms enthusiast is drinking themselves to death.

 - The Battlefield series has been subject to this trope ever since its first installment.
 Examples: